Inarritu amused by life imitating art in 'Birdman' awards push

 “Birdman,” Inarritu’s first foray into comedy, follows former superhero actor Riggan, now washed up in New York and desperately attempting a comeback by trying to stage a Broadway play.

-Shot in seemingly one continuous take in the claustrophobic confines of a theater’s backstage, Riggan, played by Michael Keaton, deals with tense relationships with family, friends and colleagues while preparing his play.
+Shot in seemingly one continuous take in the claustrophobic confines of a theatre’s backstage, Riggan, played by Michael Keaton, deals with tense relationships with family, friends and colleagues while preparing his play.

 The film leads nominees for Sunday’s Golden Globes and could replicate that position with Oscar nominations next week.